apple/swift-nio/README.md

 For this reason, SwiftNIO ships a number of `Bootstrap` objects whose purpose is to streamline the creation of channels.
 Some `Bootstrap` objects also provide other functionality, such as support for Happy Eyeballs for making TCP connection attempts.

-Currently SwiftNIO ships with three `Bootstrap` objects: `ServerBootstrap`, for bootstrapping listening channels; `ClientBootstrap`, for bootstrapping client TCP channels; and `DatagramBootstrap` for bootstraping UDP channels.
+Currently SwiftNIO ships with three `Bootstrap` objects: `ServerBootstrap`, for bootstrapping listening channels; `ClientBootstrap`, for bootstrapping client TCP channels; and `DatagramBootstrap` for bootstrapping UDP channels.

 #### ByteBuffer

 The majority of the work in a SwiftNIO application involves shuffling buffers of bytes around.
 At the very least, data is sent and received to and from the network in the form of buffers of bytes.
-For this reason it's very important to have a high-performance data structure that is optimised for the kind of work SwiftNIO applications perform.
+For this reason it's very important to have a high-performance data structure that is optimized for the kind of work SwiftNIO applications perform.

 For this reason, SwiftNIO provides `ByteBuffer`, a fast copy-on-write byte buffer that forms a key building block of most SwiftNIO applications.